teobot/surveyWebsite/README.md

 > changed some styling
 > user can now edit all their information on the accounts page

+### THINGS TO TRY TO DO
+- [ ] survey editor
+- [ ] Fix so that admins can view any survey
+- [ ] check that admin can look at analysis's
+- [ ] finish competitors page and add a conclusion.

 ### Things to think about after reading through specification
 - [x] Sign Up using  a unique username, I think I may have added a user ID (maybe remove)